sullenfish/wtframework/README.md

-# WTFramework Bookmarklet
+# WTFramework - HitchhikerJS Edition
-**Check the JavaScript framework used on a website with just one click**
+**Pass the JavaScript framework used on a website to the HitchhikerJS API**

 ---